 Sacrifice is an important act of worship in Islam.
-Sacrifice is obligatory on the able-bodied person.
+Sacrifice is obligatory for the able-bodied person.
 If one does not perform this great act of worship despite his ability, he is condemned in the hadith.
 It has been narrated in the hadith, ‘He who has the ability to sacrifice, but does not offer the sacrifice, let him not come to our Eidgah.’
 (Mustadrake Hakim, Hadith: 3519; Attargib Wat Tarhib: 2/155)

 Who is Eligible for the Qurbani?
-Let’s discuss this:

-9. Those who pay Zakat, Qurbani must be compulsory for them.
+- For Those who pay Zakat, Qurbani must be compulsory for them.

 To satisfy Allah (swt) with our qurbani, the intention should be pure.
 May Allah (swt) grant our qurbani and reward us for the holy sacrifice.